yjding/aldryn-news/README.rst

 Search
 ==================

+If you want the news entries to be searchable, be sure to install ``aldryn-search`` and its dependencies.
-By default, the news entries are searchable using ``django-haystack``.
+Your entries will be searchable using ``django-haystack``.

 You can turn it this behavior off by setting ``ALDRYN_NEWS_SEARCH = False`` in your django settings.